 Test route for eVTOL

-The infrastructure and supply station will serve both electrically powered conventional takeoff and landing and vertical takeoff and landing (eVTOL) aircrafts which provides opportunities to quickly get vehicles into the air, both for test and development and for commercial traffic.
+The project has been approved by the Swedish Energy Agency’s Fossil-Free Flight 2045 scheme and was made possible by Skellefteå Airport’s work, which included the installation of Sweden’s most powerful electricity supply for electrified aviation in 2021.
+The infrastructure and supply station will serve both electrically powered conventional take-off and landing, and vertical take-off and landing (eVTOL) aircraft, providing opportunities to get vehicles into the air quickly, both for testing and development and for commercial traffic.

 Green Flight Academy